sdcode001/Android-Study-Jams/README.md

 ### Problem Statement:
 We have seen lots of local shops and university/college canteens maintaining notebooks for their customers' bills/dues.
 But it becomes very difficult to find the old bills and keep all the past records.
-Moreover, customers also tend to get confused about their dues and this creates a lot of trouble.
+Moreover, the customers also tend to get confused about their dues and this creates a lot of trouble.
 Besides, all the shops don't even have their own apps/websites where they can display all their product menu.
 It is where our "Easy Bill Book" app comes to the rescue with a solution which is not only user-friendly, but free of cost as well!

 ### Proposed Solution :
 This "Easy Bill Book" app helps to maintain the bills/payments/dues for all the customers in one place.
 The shop owners can easily add/remove the customers from the due list.
 Whenever any customer makes any payment, the shop owners can update his bill/due records, and automatically, a SMS notification will be sent to that particular customer on his/her registered phone number.
 This helps both the customer and shop owner  to stay updated on dues very easily.
 There is also a button on home screen through which the shop owner can send a SMS notification including the payment details and dues to all customers, just in a single click!

 This app also provides another amazing feature for the product list.
 There is a separate screen displaying the list of all the products available in the shop, where the shop owners can easily maintain their products details.
-Whenever any new product arrives the shop, an automatic SMS notification is sent to all customers with the updated product list.
+Whenever any new product arrives at the shop, an automatic SMS notification is sent to all customers with the updated product list.

 ![Slide1](https://user-images.githubusercontent.com/92887905/147879333-b5dc36bc-b1ac-4a69-8825-05fe67002368.JPG)